McConnell, Pelosi, Mnuchin see deal soon on $2 trillion U.S. coronavirus aid

 “We are very close,” added McConnell, the top Republican in Congress.

-House of Representatives Speaker Nancy Pelosi, the top Democrat in Congress, said the two sides had agreed to more oversight provisions of a $500 billion fund to help hard-hit businesses, resolving a key sticking point.
+House of Representatives Speaker Nancy Pelosi, the top Democrat in Congress, said the two sides had agreed to more oversight provisions for a proposed $500 billion fund to help hard-hit businesses, resolving a key sticking point.

 “I think there is a real optimism that we could get something done in the next few hours,” Pelosi told CNBC.

 Steven Mnuchin, President Donald Trump’s treasury secretary, told reporters that lawmakers hope to have a draft ready within the next two to three hours.
-He confirmed the changes to the industry fund.
-“There’s better oversight,” Mnuchin said.
+He confirmed the changes to the industrial fund.

 Democrats have twice blocked attempts to advance the bill, saying it did not provide enough money for states and hospitals, lacked sufficient aid for unemployed Americans and did not include adequate supervision of a massive fund to aid big businesses.